 Rationale.
 The Joint Legislative Education Funding Task Force was charged with examining school district cost differentials and the existing formula for distributing state aid for education.
-At a minimum, full implementation of the Task Force recommendations needs to occur as soon as possible. during the 2009 legislative session.
-Appropriating an adequate amount to fund education is a legislative responsibility.
+At a minimum, full implementation of the Task Force recommendations needs to be accelerated to July 1, 2010 Appropriating an adequate amount to fund education is a legislative responsibility.
 The primary responsibility for school boards is allocation of those funds.
 Unlike many school boards throughout the nation, Alaska school boards do not have fiscal autonomy.